 “Typically a task is associated with at least one role or in some cases multiple roles.
 This ‘Association’ of the role with a task can be divided into the following four association types:

 The above four types of association of a role to a task represented in a simple task vs. role diagram or matrix is called RACI (pronounced ‘racey’) matrix.
 So basically the RACI matrix is a responsibility assignment matrix (RAM), designed to assign tasks, activities, responsibilities, accountability, decision making, support to team members of a process/project, and clarify expectations on the level of their participation.”
+Here is an example of a RACI matrix:

 This guide will explain when to use RACI, why it works, guidelines to use it effectively, and the role it can play in effective project management.
+Lastly, we'll show you that once you've created your own matrix, you'll need a collaborative, real-time tool, like Smartsheet, to manage the rest of the project details — from start to finish.

 The Four Association Types